-The Sources of Data file (previously called References) was first added with SR14 (2001).
+The Sources of Data file was first added with SR14 (2001).
 The name of the file and fields reflect the fact that not all sources are journals or published literature, but also include the results of unpublished data from USDA-sponsored research and from research sponsored by others either separately or in collaboration with USDA.
 It contains data sources for the nutrient values and links to an identification number on each nutrient record.
-Since some of the data in this release were carried forward from SR13 (1999), nutrient-specific source documentation is not electronically available.
-As new data for these foods are generated and as additional documentation is entered into the new NDBS, data source information will increase in future releases.
+Nutrient-specific source documentation is not electronically available for data added prior to SR14 (2001).
+Data source information for these food items will be added when new data are generated and published in future releases.
 The format of this file is described on p.
 37.

-A file, the Sources of Data Link file, is provided to allow users to establish a relationship between the Sources of Data file and the Nutrient Data file.
+The Sources of Data Link file is provided to allow users to establish a relationship between the Sources of Data file and the Nutrient Data file.
 This lets the user identify specific sources of data for each nutrient value.
 For example, the user can use these files to determine the dates associated with source documents for a particular data value.
 These files can also be used to determine values obtained from a particular data source, for example where NFNAP data is used in the database.
-The format of this file is described on p.37.
+The format of this file is described on p.
+37.